-For accessible needs seating accommodations, please contact Olivia Wilson, 402.904.5641 or email [email protected].
+For information on accessible seating and ticketing, please contact Olivia Wilson at 402.904.5641 or email firstname.lastname@example.org.

 Seating / Tickets

 There is accessible seating just off the main and upper concourses.
 There are 115 total wheelchair positions and 115 wheelchair companion seats in the new arena.

 Wheelchair accessible seats are available in all price levels for events.
 Up to 3 companion tickets may be purchased with each wheelchair accessible ticket.
 Please indicate when purchasing tickets if you require wheelchair accessible seating.

 The Pinnacle Bank Arena offers wheelchair service for guests who may need assistance to and from their seats.
 Wheelchair assistance is provided on a first-come, first-served basis.
 Due to the limited number of wheelchairs available, they may not be used as seating during an event.
 If wheelchair assistance is necessary during an event, please contact the nearest Guest Services staff member.